MarkLai0317/Advertising/README.md

 - **the Active Request is less than 1000**
     - faster query to only store these 1000 Ads in seperate collection (database if using RDBMS)  instead of query from collection with hundreds of thousands of Ads.
 - **number of Post Request won't be greater than 3000 for each day**
-    - the stress and the PS of the Post request isn't the main consideration in this system
+    - the stress and the RPS of the Post request isn't the main consideration in this system